Nejel/eng-wiki/Murphy/past-constructions.md

 Amina

 __Past simple__
 + I worked yesterday.
-I was in Paris on 2015.
+I was in Paris in 2015.

 __Past continuous__
 + I was washing up when he came